 Upon making a payment, you will receive the link to the registration form.
 Your seat in the training will only be guaranteed upon receipt of the registration form AND the minimum deposit.

 $250 includes the two-day course, materials and breakfast and lunch on both days.
-A $100 deposit is required for registration, refundable until May 1, 2017.

-The remainder of the cost of the training is due NLT May 1, 2017.
 If, for whatever reason, IPEC cancels the training registrants will receive a full refund of your deposit or any monies collected.

 Payment can be via PayPal or credit card using the links above.
 If you prefer to pay by check, please make it out to IPEC and send it to: